aatifsohel/100-days-of-code/round-2-log.md

 ### R2D31 - Apr 17, 2023
 Today, I learnt about javacript OOP concept inheritance between classes and constructor functions.
 Code for 1 hour.

+### R2D32 - Apr 18, 2023
+Today, I solved a frontend mentor challenge call huddle page.
+I made this using HTML & CSS.

+### R2D33 - Apr 21, 2023
+Today, I reviewed JavaScript OOP fundamentals.
+I had a lot of trouble comprehending these concepts.
+Prototypes, inheritance, etc. learned about each of those topics.
+Browse the internet for articles (I really enjoy the javascript knowledge website).
+I coded for two hours today and sat through four hours of lectures in repeat mode.